Have any questions? Call us.

 Thank you for your interest in an internship at the Wexner Center for the Arts.
-During the 2018–19 season, we have a variety of internship positions, paid or for course credit, available in several programming areas for summer, fall, spring, or the full academic year.
+We have a variety of internship positions, paid or for course credit, available in several programming areas for summer, fall, spring, or the full academic year.
 For common questions concerning our university student internship opportunities, please review the information below.

 Q: What are internships like at the Wex?

 A: Interns gain valuable experience working directly with a Wex staff member on various initiatives, programs, research, and day-to-day needs that help bring contemporary art to the public.
 A number of exciting positions are available in departments across the center, such as education, advancement, and marketing/communications.
 Outside of regular responsibilities, interns will have the opportunity not only to meet with members of the Wex staff in other programming areas, but also attend events and discussions with other interns, student docents, and volunteers.

 Our 12 current interns have been working on projects that range from steering crowdfunding campaigns to documenting faculty gallery talks to assisting with our young professionals group, GenWex.

 Q: How will I know if an internship at the Wex is right for me?

 A: Our interns have a passion for the arts and seek to gain real-world experience and knowledge from arts professionals.
 We look for students who are curious, flexible, and dedicated to meeting short- and long-term goals.
 The Wex is committed to building an inclusive work environment that welcomes and values diversity.

 Q: What is the average time commitment for an internship at the Wex?